-They are light, slightly crispy, delicious and they cook in just under half an hour, making them a great for a lighter midweek meal.
+They are light, slightly crispy, and delicious and they cook in just under half an hour, making them great for a lighter midweek meal.

-But these prawn fritters are quite a departure from my usual approach.
+But these shrimp fritters are quite a departure from my usual approach.

-And those ingredients are super simple but so delicious, cocktail shrimp or prawns, sweetcorn, fennel seeds, and spring onion.
+And those ingredients are super simple but so delicious, prawns, sweetcorn, fennel seeds, and spring onion.

-Then we drop tablespoons of that mix into hot oil to create a lightly crispy free form prawn fritters.
+Then we drop tablespoons of that mix into hot oil to create a lightly crispy free-formed prawn fritters.

 These make a great lunch or even a light main if paired well.

-However, you must defrost them first and it is vital that you dry them well on kitchen paper.
+However, you must defrost them first and you must dry them well on kitchen paper.
 If you leave too much moisture the fritters will not hold together.

-If you are using frozen corn make sure you defrost it and then dry it thoroughly because we want to avoid adding too much liquid into the batter.
+If you are using frozen corn make sure you defrost it and then dry it thoroughly because we want to avoid adding too much liquid to the batter.